Interactive Tutorial

 An interactive, in-product guidance system

-I designed an in-product interactive tutorial that automatically launches for new users and guides them through real product actions in a controlled environment.
+I designed an onboarding tutorial that launches automatically for new users and guides them through real workflows inside the product.

 The Impact